Skip to content

 URL

-The URL to the targeted resource: https://api-endpoint.com/resource.
+The URL to the targeted resource is https://api-endpoint.com/resource.

-Cognigy.AI expects an un-encoded URL to the targeted resource.
-Decode any encoded URL to ensure that the HTTP Request can be executed successfully.
+Note that Cognigy.AI expects a URL to the targeted resource in its unencoded form.
+Decode any encoded URL to make sure the HTTP request can be executed successfully.
+For more information, see URL encoding (on en:WP).

 Headers